-Also ~\cite{GPW18}'s function realises quadratic separation between $\dqc$ and $\deg$ and the proof goes via $\UC_{min}$ upper bound.
-But $\abbl_{(n,n)}$ exhibits the same properties corresponding to $\UC_{min}$.
-So, from the following observation it follows that $\abbl_{(n,n)}$ also achieves quadratic separation between $\dqc$ and $\deg$.
+Also~\cite{GPW18}'s function realizes quadratic separation between $\dqc$ and $\deg$ and the proof goes via $\UC_{min}$ upper bound.
+The function $\abbl_{(n,n)}$ exhibits the same properties corresponding to $\UC_{min}$.
+So, from the following observation, it follows that $\abbl_{(n,n)}$ also achieves quadratic separation between $\dqc$ and $\deg$.